Curvature of optimal transport with respect to the cost and applications to inverse optimal transport: Well-posedness of iOT solutions for the bilinear cost

 \begin{thm}[Local quadratic stability] Assume that \ref{ass:domain} and \ref{ass:densities} hold with $k=0$.
 Let $ A_0\in\Ss_0(\hat\pi)$, then, there exist $r>0$, $\mu>0$ such that for all $\norm{A-A_0}\leq r$,

 where

 and

-Moreover, if \eqref{hessian spanning symmetric matrices} hold at $A_0$, then $m_*[A_0]>0$. \end{thm} Hence, locally around $A_0$, the feasible set $\Ss_0(\hat\pi)$ reduces to a single ray, and the optimality gap grows quadratically in directions transverse to scaling.
+Moreover, if \eqref{hessian spanning symmetric matrices} hold at $A_0$, then $m_*[A_0]>0$, ie there is curvature orthogonally to the ray $S_0(\hat\pi)$. \end{thm} Hence, locally around $A_0$, the feasible set $\Ss_0(\hat\pi)$ reduces to a single ray, and the optimality gap grows quadratically in directions transverse to scaling.
 As a corollary, we have the following result about the local stability of the set $\Ss_0(\hat \pi)$.
-We denote the cross covarance of $\pi_A$ by $\Sigma_A = \int x y^\top d\pi_A(x,y)$.
+We denote the cross covariance of $\pi_A$ by $\Sigma_A = \int x y^\top d\pi_A(x,y)$.

 \begin{cor}[Local isolation of the admissible ray] Under the assumptions of Theorem \ref{thm:local_curvature_L0}, assume that $m_*[A_0]>0$.
 Then there exists $r>0$ such that the only admissible costs in $B_r(A_0)$ are the scalar multiples of $A_0$, i.e.